This Life of Our Venerable

 “Amen.”

-Spirit has brought you to render me a service in time.
-Tell
+of the Holy Spirit has brought you to render me a service in

-me, father, how are the Christian peoples living?
-And the
+time.
+Tell me, father, how are the Christian peoples living?

 Zosima said:

-peace to all.
-But fulfill the unworthy petition of an old
+has granted lasting peace to all.
+But fulfill the unworthy petition

-man and pray for the whole world and for me who am a sinner,
+of an old man and pray for the whole world and for me who am

 She answered:

-we must all be obedient, I will gladly do what you ask.”
+calling.
+But as we must all be obedient, I will gladly do what

 One could not hear separate words, so that Zosima could not understand